Logan-Hansen/PokemonCrystal/README.md

     - [X] Rare chance for Scyther in National park M/D
     - [X] Magmar back in the burned tower liked gold/silver
     - [X] Ponyta on route 39 M/D/N
+    - [X] Kangaskhan and Rhyhorn added to Union Cave B2F M/D
+    - [X] Rhyhorn on route 45 M/D as well
+    - [X] Hidden grass on route 43 now has chansey, smoochum, elekid, and magby at rare chances during morn/day

 ## See also